learn-co-curriculum/java-mod-5-jdbc-statement/README.md

 ## Introduction

-JDBC includes several classes and interfaces that can be used to execute SQL DDL statements (CREATE TABLE, DELETE TABLE, etc.) and SQL DML statements (INSERT, UPDATE, DELETE, SELECT, etc.).

-- **DriverManager** : A class that provides basic services for managing database drivers.
+The previous lesson covered how to use the `DriverManager` class and `Connection` interface to connect to a PostgreSQL database.
+Now we will see how to use the `Statement` interface to execute an SQL statement:

-- **Connection** : A class that represents a connection (session) with a specific database that can execute SQL statements.
+- **Statement** : An interface that executes SQL statements through a database connection.

-- **Statement** : An interface for executing static SQL statements.
+The `Statement` interface has several methods for executing different types of SQL statements:
-- **ResultSet** : An interface that encapsulates a data table, often the result of executing  a query.

-The `Statement` interface is used to execute SQL statements.
-The interface has three execute methods:

-- `boolean execute (String SQL)` - Use this method to execute SQL CREATE TABLE, DROP TABLE, etc.
+- `boolean execute (String SQL)` - Execute a DDL statement such as `CREATE TABLE` and `DROP TABLE`.
-- `int executeUpdate (String SQL)` - Use this method to execute SQL INSERT, UPDATE, and DELETE statements.
+- `int executeUpdate (String SQL)` - Execute a DML statement such as `INSERT`, `UPDATE`, and `DELETE`.
    The method returns the number of rows affected.
-- `ResultSet executeQuery (String SQL)` - Use this method to execute SELECT statements.
+- `ResultSet executeQuery (String SQL)` - Execute a DQL statement such as `SELECT`.
    The method returns a result set, which encapsulates a data table.

+This lesson will demonstrate the `execute` and `executeUpdate` methods.
+The `executeQuery` method will be demonstrated in a separate lesson.

 ## Code along